lowRISC/lowrisc-site/content/blog/seventh-riscv-workshop-day-one.md

   * Big Data and Fast Data need purpose-built environments
   * Openness and ecosystem enable best-in-class innovation.
 The motivation is enabling innovation, _not_ reducing cost.
-  * Western Digital brings the momentum of other 1B cores per year
+  * Western Digital brings the momentum of over 1B cores per year

-## Industrial-strength high-performan RISC-V processors for energy-efficient computing: Dave Ditzel
+## Industrial-strength high-performance RISC-V processors for energy-efficient computing: Dave Ditzel
 * Coming out of "stealth mode" in this talk.
 * Chris Celio is joining Esperanto, but will continue to maintain and support BOOM.
 Esperanto will also be implementing even higher performance out-of-order